mokdevel/DarcMods/DarcMissions/README.md

-string info : See General parameters array<int> groupCount : See General parameters array<string> groupTypes : See General parameters int AISkill : See General parameters float AIperception : See General parameters int minDistanceToPlayer : Hunter group minimum distance to player for spawn int maxDistanceToPlayer : ..max distance int rndDistanceToPlayer : The error on the location where AI thinks you are.
+string info : See General parameters array<int> groupCount : See General parameters array<string> groupTypes : See General parameters int aiSkill : See General parameters float aiPerception : See General parameters int minDistanceToPlayer : Hunter group minimum distance to player for spawn int maxDistanceToPlayer : ..max distance int rndDistanceToPlayer : The error on the location where AI thinks you are.
 (0..rndDistanceToPlayer).